 Welcome to the Graduate Student Resources page for the UNH Manchester Campus.
 Here you will find a basic outline of what is available to you as an on-campus student taking classes at UNH Manchester.
 Please email firstname.lastname@example.org with any questions you have about the information on these pages.
-For more information on events and resources related to professional development, community, and self care visit the Professional Development and Student Success webpage.
+For more information on events and resources related to professional development, community, and self care visit the Career, Professional, and Community Development webpages.

 Are you in crisis or looking to speak with a counselor?
 Click the link below to be brought directly to the UNH Manchester Student Wellness Webpage.